wichtounet/wichtounet.github.io/posts/2017/09/cpp11-performance-tip-when-to-use-std-pow.rst

-Update: I've added a new section for larger values of :code:`n`.
+Update: I've added a new section for larger values of `n`.

-Recently, I've been wondering about the performance of :code:`std::pow(x, n)`.
+Recently, I've been wondering about the performance of `std::pow(x, n)`.
-I'm talking here about the case when :code:`n` is an integer.
-In the case when :code:`n` is not an integer, I believe, you should always use :code:`std::pow` or use another specialized library.
+I'm talking here about the case when `n` is an integer.
+In the case when `n` is not an integer, I believe, you should always use `std::pow` or use another specialized library.

-In case when n is an integer, you can actually replace it with the direct equivalent (for instance :code:`std::pow(x, 3) = x * x x`).
+In case when n is an integer, you can actually replace it with the direct equivalent (for instance `std::pow(x, 3) = x * x x`).
 If n is very large, you'd rather write a loop of course ;) In practice, we generally use powers of two and three much more often than power of 29, although that could happen.
 Of course, it especially make sense to wonder about this if the pow is used inside